SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/datahub-edge-overview.md

 #### Cumulocity IoT DataHub Edge variants
 {{< product-c8y-iot >}} DataHub Edge is available in two variants corresponding to two delivery modes of {{< product-c8y-iot >}} Edge:
-* An appliance running in a Linux VM deployed into a supported hypervisor; in this setup, the {{< product-c8y-iot >}} DataHub backend, the Dremio master, and the Dremio executor are running as Docker containers
+* An appliance running in a Linux VM deployed into a supported hypervisor.
+In this setup, the {{< product-c8y-iot >}} DataHub backend, the Dremio master, and the Dremio executor are running as Docker containers
-* An operator-based deployment into a Kubernetes environment; in this setup, the {{< product-c8y-iot >}} DataHub backend is running as a microservice within the {{< product-c8y-iot >}} platform while Dremio master and executor are deployed as a set of Kubernetes pods
+* An operator-based deployment into a Kubernetes environment.
+In this setup, the {{< product-c8y-iot >}} DataHub backend is running as a microservice within the {{< product-c8y-iot >}} platform while Dremio master and executor are deployed as a set of Kubernetes pods

 #### Cumulocity IoT DataHub Edge versus Cumulocity IoT DataHub cloud deployments